rezaimn/rsm-signal-state-management/README.md

 interface UserState {
   users: UserProfile
 }
-this.userStoreService.removeFromArrayByKey('users','username','john');
+this.userStoreService.removeFromArrayByProperty('users','username','john');
 //or
-this.userStoreService.removeFromArrayByKey('users','age',12);
+this.userStoreService.removeFromArrayByProperty('users','age',12);
 ```
-- **getArrayItemByPropertyValue(statePropertyKey, compareKey, compareValue):** Retrieve the item with a certain key value in an existing array.
+- **getArrayItemByProperty(statePropertyKey, compareKey, compareValue):** Retrieve the item with a certain key value in an existing array.

 ### 3. Queue State Manager